gtribello/pop-resources/assignment.md

 1. How did you find the mathematics components of the programme?
 I am particularly interested in whether you did all the CANVAS activities before attending the in person events.
 Which of the online and in person mathematics activities were easy/difficult and why did you find them easy/difficult?
 2. What experience did you have with computer programming before completing the POP course?
 How will you use what you have learned doing mathematics with a computer from completing this course in your future studies?
-3. How have you found the studying independently from a teacher that we have asked you to do during the POP course?
+3. How have you found the studying mathematics independently and why do you think we have tried to avoid giving a traditional mathematics lecture?
 4. What have you learned about mathematics by completing the POP course?
 5. What have you learned about yourself by completing the POP course?